 3. Critical, experimental, speculative: mapping as practice

-List 3 organizes literature I believe will help think threads from the above lists—the urban, the everyday, navigation, inhabitation, and infrastructure—more critically, experimentally, and speculatively.
-While the readings in List 3 are clearly influenced by the "ethico-onto-epistem-ology" (Barad 2007) I bring with me to comps, most of the readings suggested below are intentionally perspectives I have not read before.
+List 3 organizes literature I believe will help think threads from the above lists—the digital, the urban, the everyday, navigation, inhabitation, and infrastructure—more critically, experimentally, and speculatively.
+While the readings in List 3 are clearly influenced by the "ethico-ontoepistemology" (Barad 2007) I bring with me to comps, most of the readings suggested below are intentionally perspectives I have not read before.
 Sublist 3.1 contends with critical cartography and countermapping in theory and practice, with specific focus on the digital.
-The digital humanities finds its way into the conversation here.
-Sublist 3.2 moves beyond maps as representational apparatuses (however emancipatory/participatory, artistic, and counter-hegemonic) towards mapping as a mode of immanent, immersive inquiry.
+The digital humanities (DH) finds its way into the conversation here as I will be co-teaching a spatial visualization course at the Digital Humanities Summer Institute next summer, and want to invest time in considering what such an approach to the digital affords mapping, particularly more critical, speculative, and experimental cartography.
+Fundamental knowledge of DH will also support my proposed design and construction of an alternative digital navigational application.
+Sublist 3.2 moves beyond maps as representational apparatuses (however emancipatory/participatory, artistic, and counterhegemonic) towards mapping as a mode of immanent, immersive inquiry.
 Here, I explore the contingent production of spatial data and what non-representational (or perhaps always already more-than representational) mappings and mapping practices might look like.
 Sublist 3.3 marks a reprise of urban inhabitation first introduced in Sublist 1.2, though this time attending to more localized accounts of engaging the city otherwise.
-While on the surface much of 3.3 might appear to be "walking methods", I see my work as less concerned with the specificity of particular modes of wayfinding and more interested in spatial awareness as it is differentially developed through the taking of different routes.
+While on the surface much of 3.3 might appear to be "walking methods", I see my work as less concerned with the specificity of particular modes of transportation and more interested in spatial awareness as it is differentially developed through a disorientation-nonadverse approach to wayfinding.
 I include these texts on "walking the city" more to complicate de Certeau's largely symbolic critique, and just acquaint myself with literature I often see cited.
-For my fieldwork and dissertation I will surely read more thoroughly in this genre, as in many others.
+For my fieldwork and dissertation I will surely read more thoroughly in this "genre", as in many others.

 Questions